code4romania/redirectioneaza/README.md

 #### Prerequisites

-- Python 3.13
 - [UV](https://docs.astral.sh/uv/getting-started/installation/)
 - [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
-- a PostgreSQL 16.4 database (can be run with Docker)
+- a PostgreSQL 16.10 database (can be run with Docker)

 1. Go to the root of the project
 2. Run `cp .env.example .env.local` to create the environment file